rrumana/portfolio/README.md

 I have also containerized this project so that I can integrate it into my current docker stack.
 The dockerfile and docker compose file that I use are included as well.

 This is mostly for fun and to show off my cool projects.
 I will probably add a blog at some point, but I am not sure when that will be.

+I am picking this project back up for the time being, stay tuned for updates.